North Korea Calls U.S. Diplomatic Posture ‘Regrettable’

 There had also been worrying signs even before the Pompeo trip.
 Since the June 12 summit, North Korea has worked to upgrade its nuclear facilities, a matter that Pompeo said he had raised in the meetings.

-Pompeo also said that there would be a meeting next week about the repatriation of remains of American soldiers killed in the Korean War.
-In June, President Trump falsely claimed that the repatriation was already in the works.
+Pompeo also said that there would be a meeting next week about the repatriation of remains of American soldiers killed in the Korean War, a key goal for the U.S. In June, President Trump falsely claimed that such repatriation was already in the works.

-Despite the obstacles, Pompeo said on Saturday that progress had been made in the talks.“These are complicated issues but we made progress on almost all of the central issues,” Mr. Pompeo said before departing on Saturday.
+Despite the obstacles, Pompeo put a positive spin on his visit.
+“These are complicated issues but we made progress on almost all of the central issues,” Mr. Pompeo said before departing on Saturday.
 “Some places, a great deal of progress; other places there’s still more work to be done.”

 But his attitude was apparently not shared by his North Korean counterparts.
-And even if North Korea modulates its rhetoric, there is likely to remain a fundamental disconnect between what the United States wants the country to do and what Kim Jong-un is willing to give up.
+And even if North Korea modulates its rhetoric, there is likely to remain a fundamental disconnect between what the United States wants Kim Jong-un to do and what he’s willing to give up.

-The danger now is that if happens if Trump finds that North Korea isn’t willing to bend to his most unrealistic demands, the countries could find themselves in an even more unstable position than where they started.
+The danger now is that if happens if Trump finds that North Korea isn’t willing to bend to his most unrealistic demands — a likely possibility — the countries could find themselves in an even more unstable position than where they started.